Frequently Asked Questions

 Can student-athletes participate in a study abroad program?

 If you are an intercollegiate athlete, seek permission from your coach before applying to an international program.
-BAT (Bison Athletes in Training), a 5-week summer program based in Italy, has been developed specifically for student athletes.
+BAT (Bison Athletes in Training), a 5-week summer program based in Greece and Italy, has been developed specifically for student athletes.
 Keep in mind that athletic scholarships cannot be applied to time at an International Program.

 How many suitcases are students allowed to take?